Microsoft to offer Windows for free on phones, tablets

 "Microsoft is facing challenges on the mobile and tablet fronts and need to change their strategy to move the growth needle, this is a good and logical first step," said Daniel Ives, an analyst at FBR Capital Markets.

-Windows will be free for companies making phones and tablets with screen sizes under nine inches for the consumer market.
+Windows will be free for companies making phones and tablets with screen sizes under nine inches (23 cm) for the consumer market.
 A license fee will still apply for business devices.

 It comes a week after new Microsoft Chief Executive Satya Nadella unveiled new versions of Word, PowerPoint and Excel applications for Apple Inc's iPad.
 A year's free subscription to Microsoft's cloud-based Office 365 service will be offered on the new devices running the free Windows, Microsoft said.